Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Experimental setup

-After manually labeling and reviewing, we find four irrelevant crashes, such as cells containing random text like \textit{``end,''} or exceptions raised to print comments like \textit{``Done!''} These do not represent actual crashes and are excluded from our analysis, resulting in 389 labeled crashes from GitHub and 353 from Kaggle.
-Despite this reduction, the sample sizes remain statistically significant with 95\% confident level.
+After manually labeling and reviewing the data, we identify 123 cases in which the crashes do not fit into any stage of the ML pipeline.
+The majority of these cases originate from tutorial notebooks, educational materials, or physics simulations.
+Additionally, we find four irrelevant crashes (\eg~cells containing random text, exceptions raised to print comments).
+As these instances do not represent actual crashes in ML development, we exclude them from our analysis.

+To maintain statistically significant sample sizes, we use a resampling approach similar to proportional-to-cluster-size sampling (\autoref{subsec: cluster_sample}), where replacements are drawn from the same clusters where exclusions occur.
+We then verify whether the replacements should be excluded as well.
+If such cases exist, we iteratively perform resampling until we reach the target sample sizes (GitHub: 390, Kaggle: 356).
+Afterwards, we manually label the 127 resampled crashes following the same process (see \autoref{subsec: manual_label}).

+The change rates before and after reviewing are shown in \autoref{tb: stats_manual_label}.
+The reviewing process sometimes results in updates to earlier categories.
+For example, many changes are made to categorize crashes in~\catfour~based on the stage where the code is written, rather than by its functionality, which leads to a high rate of reclassification.
+On the other hand, the high change rate of~\cattwo~reflects the challenges of accurately identifying the root causes of the crashes.